 Stick to Basics

-You’ll want to make sure that you try and stick to the basics where you can when it comes to email data.
+You’ll want to make sure that you try and stick to the foundations where you can when it comes to email marketing basics.
 A study found that over 60% of all customers prefer an easy-to-read, basic format over anything fancy.

 You need to make sure that you get personal.
 The research found that including the name of the person you’re trying to target in the email’s opening line can improve the click-through rate by nearly 6%.
 It may not seem like much, but it’s a critical edge that you can quickly get for yourself.